MileHacker Logo

 Food Markets

 Wet markets hold fresh produce.
-In the evenings, many streets transform into lively eating outside areas featuring plenty of food stalls offering BBQ, noodles, and local treats.
+In the evenings, many streets transform into lively eating outside areas with numerous food stalls offering BBQ, noodles, and local treats.

-After-dark bazaars are a lively outdoor dining experience.
+After-dark markets are a lively outdoor dining experience.

 Culinary Experiences